roys/java-hdl-webserver/README.md

 #### Create custom actions

-Custom actions let you give custom commands like *Open the garage* and let that press some panel button.
+Custom actions let you give custom commands like *Open the garage* which can trigger some panel button or set a universal switch.

 1. Go to to the **Actions** page.
 2. Below **Create custom action**, type in the name/description of the command.